opencost/opencost-website/docs/csv-export.md

 ### Export data to a persistent volume.

-There is an example of a change required for the opencost deployment to export data to a persistent volume.
+There is an example of a change required for the OpenCost deployment to export data to a persistent volume.

 ```yaml
 ---